-Freedom of religion or belief cuts across almost all the campaigning work the BHA does.
-The BHA strongly believes in and defends freedom of religion or belief, so long as such freedom does not interfere with the rights and freedoms of others.
+Freedom of religion or belief cuts across almost all the campaigning work Humanists UK does.
+Humanists UK strongly believes in and defends freedom of religion or belief, so long as such freedom does not interfere with the rights and freedoms of others.

 On this page we set out the law on freedom of religion or belief in the UK.
 You can find out more about our work on equality and human rights, secularism, education and elsewhere, across the campaigns pages of our website.